 What we did not know: The Huge Impact

 Ben Collins, the NBC journalist, found out, that this “pro-pedophilia” account went viral, receiving 16,000 replies to one tweet, including from some prominent people on the far-right politics in the United States who used the tweets of this fake persona with our photo for their own political good.
 He accused “us” and the LGBTQ+ community that we finally showed our true face by tweeting about the troll account, saying “Many warned this day would come.”
 We are still shocked about how silly, naive, and easily politicians are using opinions and tweets of trolls for their political advantage.

 The Original Article on NBC News, January 4th, 2019:

-Everyone, left, center or right, straight, black, white, and/or LGBTQ+: Do not believe everything you read online without double checking the source, even when it supports your opinion well.
+Everyone, left, center, or right, straight, black, white, and/or LGBTQ+: Do not believe everything you read online without double-checking the source, even when it supports your opinion well.
 Always take immediate actions if you encounter something similar on any social media channel.
-Everyone has the right to communicate their own opinion, but when an opinion turns into hate speech, harassment, threats, abuse or insult of any kind, everybody should feel obligated to take immediate actions.
-If you are suspicious of the truthfulness or a hidden agenda of a profile, opinion or comment, report these comments and posts always when you encounter them.
+Everyone has the right to communicate their opinion, but when an opinion turns into hate speech, harassment, threats, abuse, or insult of any kind, everybody should feel obligated to take immediate action.
+If you are suspicious of the truthfulness or a hidden agenda of a profile, opinion, or comment, report these comments and posts always when you encounter them.
 It is our obligation to keep society including social networks free of hate, fear, and #fakenews.